Is Pioneer Natural Resources Company (PXD) a Keeper?

 Citigroup, on the other hand, stated in their research note that they expect to see PXD reach a price target of $216.
 The rating they have provided for PXD stocks is “Buy” according to the report published on November 08th, 2021.

-Volatility was left at 3.69%, however, over the last 30 days, the volatility rate increased by 2.59%, as shares surge +16.73% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +11.13% upper at present.
+Volatility was left at 3.33%, however, over the last 30 days, the volatility rate increased by 3.73%, as shares sank -1.57% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +4.50% upper at present.

-During the last 5 trading sessions, PXD rose by +2.64%, which changed the moving average for the period of 200-days by +101.87% in comparison to the 20-day moving average, which settled at $270.90.
-In addition, Pioneer Natural Resources Company saw 62.80% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, PXD fell by -7.27%, which changed the moving average for the period of 200-days by +74.42% in comparison to the 20-day moving average, which settled at $274.63.
+In addition, Pioneer Natural Resources Company saw 50.97% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at PXD starting from Taylor Tyson L., who sale 1,835 shares at the price of $279.02 back on Jun 03.
-After this action, Taylor Tyson L. now owns 4,876 shares of Pioneer Natural Resources Company, valued at $512,002 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at PXD starting from BERG MARK STEPHEN, who sale 2,500 shares at the price of $286.90 back on Jun 08.
+After this action, BERG MARK STEPHEN now owns 47,046 shares of Pioneer Natural Resources Company, valued at $717,250 using the latest closing price.

-BERG MARK STEPHEN, the EVP, Corporate Operations of Pioneer Natural Resources Company, sale 2,500 shares at $274.41 during a trade that took place back on May 17, which means that BERG MARK STEPHEN is holding 49,546 shares at $686,025 based on the most recent closing price.
+Taylor Tyson L., the SVP, Human Resources of Pioneer Natural Resources Company, sale 1,835 shares at $279.02 during a trade that took place back on Jun 03, which means that Taylor Tyson L. is holding 4,876 shares at $512,002 based on the most recent closing price.

 Stock Fundamentals for PXD